sravan-pallamreddy/trade-streamer/README.md

 - Install deps: `npm install`

 ## Options Recommender CLI (SPY/QQQ)
-One‑off suggestion for a symbol at a given price and account size.
+One-off suggestion for a symbol at a given price and account size.

 Examples:
 ```